 - If you are using CCTV it is essential that the system is maintained in good working order. - Ensure footage is kept for a minimum of 31 days and made available to the Police or Licensing Authority upon request.
-Train staff so that they are competent at carrying out this task. - Focus on internal areas that are accessible to the public and areas immediately outside the premises. - Consider using an alarm system or other security measure so as to protect the premises when it is closed or empty. - Notices advising "CCTV in operation" can act as a deterrent, as does the use of outside lighting be careful not to cause a nuisance with regards to the latter. - Review your security policy regularly.
+Train staff so that they are competent at carrying out this task. - Focus on internal areas that are accessible to the public and areas immediately outside the premises. - Consider using an alarm system or other security measure so as to protect the premises when it is closed or empty. - Notices advising "CCTV in operation" can act as a deterrent, as does the use of outside lighting - be careful not to cause a nuisance with regards to the latter. - Review your security policy regularly. - If you are a licensed premises in Bath you could participate in the Bath BID's Nightwatch radio scheme that connects licensed premises with the Police, CCTV and other licensees.
+Contact the Bath BID Company for more information at 01225 430 640.